-As a Scheme Participant, you need to comply with certain legal obligations after liability for the Peak Demand Reduction Scheme (PDRS) commences on 1 November 2022.
+As a Scheme Participant, you need to comply with certain legal obligations under the Peak Demand Reduction Scheme (PDRS).

 Your obligations include:

 - informing the Scheme Regulator whether you have non-market acquisitions and/or exempt electricity loads by 31 May after the compliance period

 - calculating and reporting your individual liable demand by 15 October after the compliance period

 - lodging an annual statement detailing your individual certificate target and how you will meet your obligations by 15 February after the compliance period

 - meeting your individual certificate target by electing to:

 - pay a shortfall penalty.
 Note, a shortfall penalty must be paid within 12 months of the end of the compliance period – that is, 31 March.

 These dates are set out in the Electricity Supply Act but the Scheme Regulator can specify later dates.
 We have aligned Scheme Participant processes for the PDRS and Energy Savings Scheme and extended the timeline for some processes.
 See our Scheme Participant compliance timeline page for more details.

 IPART will provide information you need to meet your obligations including: